jeffwilcox/4thandmayor-resources/README.md

 As hundreds of people have offered their support in localizing the app, I have finally started to take the time to prepare the underlying infrastructure here on GitHub to enable this.

+I've also been working with localization resources, vendors, friends and others in 2014 to enable more scenarios here.

 The goal of this project is to support the languages that Foursquare also supports from a cloud-side; because many components - badges, messages, notes, notifications, warnings, etc. - are passed on from the cloud, this is a key limitation.

 Thank you so much,